syntasso/instruqt-kubecon/06-use-crd-data-in-your-operator/assignment.md

 1. `//+kubebuilder` is a comment prefix that will trigger kubebuilder generation changes.
 In this case, it will set a validation of the field value to only allow dashes, lowercase letters, or digits.
 2. The capital `ImageTag` is the Golang variable used throughout the codebase.
 Golang uses capitalized public variable names by convention.
 3. `json:"imageTag"` defines a "tag" that Kubebuilder uses to generate the yaml field.
 Yaml parameters starts with lower case variable names by convention.
+If you want to learn more about tags in Golang, you can check out [this blog](https://towardsdev.com/golang-struct-tags-explained-ccb589dcbb98) by [Satyajit Roy](https://mobile.twitter.com/__initialized__).

 > 💡 the use of `omitempty` in the json tag is how a field is marked as optional.
 This was present for the `foo` example, but to make name required, you have now removed it.